microsoft/BotBuilder-V3/specs/manifest/botframework-manifest.md

 `M5220`: Writers MUST include a `type` for each entity definition.

 `M5221`: Readers SHOULD use ordinal comparison to establish equivalency of the value of the `type` field.
 Readers SHOULD NOT use URI ladder comparisons.

+### Trigger set

+The `triggerSet` type describes a set of conditions for activation, typically in the context of an [action definition](#Action-definition).
+The conditions for activation are the union (i.e., the logical "OR") of all available triggers.

+#### Utterances

+The `utterances` field contains a list of text utterances which may trigger this action.
+The value of the `utterances` field is an array of type [`utteranceDefinition`](#Utterance-definition).

+#### Utterance sources

+The `utteranceSources` field contains a list of URIs identifying utterance sources.
+Utterance sources are designed to be interoperable with priming sources as defined in [Bot Framework Activity Schema Appendix IV](../botframework-activity/botframework-activity.md#Appendix-IV---Priming-format) [[2](#References)] but are defined as bare URI strings.
+The value of the `utteranceSources` field is an array of URIs [[5](#References)] within strings.

+`M5300`: Writers MUST NOT use enclosing braces to specify URIs as described in [Bot Framework Activity Schema Appendix IV](../botframework-activity/botframework-activity.md#Appendix-IV---Priming-format).

+`M5303`: Readers SHOULD ignore utterance sources they do not understand.

+`M5304`: Readers MAY upgrade utterance source URIs to URLs when they have knowledge that the source supports utterance retrieval.

+`M5305`: Readers SHOULD use plain ordinal hostname comparisons when determining whether they recognize a source URI.

+`M5306`: Readers MAY ingore any resolved URLs that are not HTTPS.

 ### Utterance definition